TeemuKoivisto/dotfiles/README.md

 ## System settings

+* `Keyboard > tick "Use F1, F2 etc. keys as standard function keys"` if not already ticked.
+This enables the use of workspaces etc
 * `Keyboard > Text > untick "Use smart quotes and dashes"` because they are annoying as hell and useless
 * `Keyboard > Shortcuts > tick "Invert colors" and double-click the shortcut > assign it to Cmd+Q` because it's such fun when you accidentally close your browser [source](https://apple.stackexchange.com/questions/78948/how-to-disable-command-q-for-quit)
 * `Mission Control > untick "Automatically rearrange Spaces based on most recent use"` so annoying...